 - 2 tablespoon cilantro (chopped, for garnish)

 - Heat 1 tbsp butter in a saucepan.

-- Add the onions and garlic and saute, stirring frequently, until the onions turn translucent.
+- Add the onions, garlic and ginger and saute, stirring frequently, until the onions turn translucent.

 - Add the tomatoes and the cashews.
 Cook, covered but stirring frequently, until the tomatoes have reduced to a pulp.
 Add the coriander powder, turmeric and paprika and continue cooking for another 5 minutes.
 Turn off the heat.